hbk91/2021StudyNotes/SHSAT_Maths.md

 # 🏆✨ Central Park Treasure Found! ✨🏆

-Congratulations, explorer!
+CJongratulations, explorer!
 You’ve completed the **Central Park Quest** and mastered every corner of the SHSAT math section.
 From Arithmetic to Advanced Topics, you’ve proven your skills and resilience.
 Think back to all the landmarks you’ve visited—each one has prepared you for success.

 **Remember, the SHSAT isn’t just a test; it’s your chance to shine and show what you’ve learned.
 When you sit down for the exam, picture Central Park and know that you’ve already conquered its trails.
 Go forward with confidence—you’ve got this!**